 U.S. History: 20th century US; environmental history; history of capitalism; digital history

-He's also a co-editor on Digital Community Engagement: Partnering Communities with the Academy (University of Cincinnati Press, 2020) with Rebecca Wingo and Paul Schadewald.
+He is a co-editor on Digital Community Engagement: Partnering Communities with the Academy (University of Cincinnati Press, 2020) with Rebecca Wingo and Paul Schadewald.
 This edited volume brings together cutting-edge campus-community partnerships with a focus on digital projects.
 Through a series of case studies authored by academics and their community partners, contributors explore models for digital community engagement that leverages new media through reciprocal partnerships.
 The contributions to the volume stand at the crossroads of digital humanities, public history, and community engagement, drawing ideas, methods, and practices from various disciplines to inform our public partnerships.
 By highlighting these projects the book provides other institutions, cultural heritage organizations, universities, and communities models for successful engagement.

 Ph.D, History, University of Nebraska-Lincoln (2016)